Sh0ckFR/Sh0ckFR/README.md

 🌱 I'm currently learning the mysteries of the Active Directory after learning enough things to not be too bad at AV/EDR evasion.

-📫 How to reach me: via Twitter (Do not contact me for illegal things please)
+📫 How to reach me: You can't really, just open an issue here: https://github.com/Sh0ckFR/Sh0ckFR

 Thank you to my sponsors:

-@michel-morin for 100$ (I really appreciate, do not hesitate to contact me because I want to know who you are, probably a good guy IRL :D)
+@michel-morin for 100$ (I really appreciate thank you!)

 ![Alt Text](https://raw.githubusercontent.com/Sh0ckFR/Sh0ckFR/main/hackerman.gif)